 Vermont’s health insurance rate review is the responsibility of the Green Mountain Care Board (GMCB).
-The GMCB was created by the Vermont Legislature in 2011.
-It is an independent group of five Vermonters who, with their staff, are charged with ensuring that changes in the health system improve quality while stabilizing costs.
+The GMCB was created by the Vermont Legislature in 2011 and is an independent group of five Vermonters who, with their staff, are charged with ensuring that changes in the health system improve quality while stabilizing costs.

 Nominated by a broad-based committee and appointed by the Governor, the Board includes:

 - Kevin Mullin, Chair